darabos/megingat/for-sale/pannonhalma/index.md

 ![](http://i.imgur.com/z9XAbPi.jpg)

 The property sold with full ownership rights and not subject to the usual Hungarian property-law restrictions.
+It is non-agricultural land, can also be purchased by a foreign person.
-It can be expanded further with available adjacent properties.
+It can be expanded further with available adjacent properties, forest.
 The clear deep water lakes are suitable for water sports as well as attracting bird life.

 ![](http://i.imgur.com/82xwMWm.jpg)